milavdabgar/4343203---Java/Notes/Java_Revision_Notes.md

 Multithreading in Java allows concurrent execution of multiple threads within a single process.
 It enables better utilization of CPU resources, improves application responsiveness, and supports concurrent programming paradigms.
 Understanding thread concepts, lifecycle, synchronization, and exception handling is crucial for building robust multithreaded applications.

-\newpage

-# Unit 5: File Handling and Collections Framework
+# 5. Unit 5: File Handling and Collections Framework

-## File Handling in Java
+## 5.1.
+File Handling in Java

 File handling in Java involves reading from and writing to files.
 This can be achieved using streams and various stream classes provided by the `java.io` package.

-## Streams and Stream Classes
+## 5.2.
+Streams and Stream Classes

 - **Stream**: A sequence of data elements made available over time.
 In Java, streams are used to perform input and output operations.
 - Types: